rsdoiel/immersive/building-docs.md

 	- Support SBCL and CLisp, might have to fork to support CCL and ECL
 	- [CL-Mustache](http://quickdocs.org/cl-mustache/api) website
 + [3bmd](https://github.com/3b/3bmd) - provides a more configurable Markdown processor including colourization support

+## Aproach two

+This would be the quick and dirty.
+Use YUI3/HandleJS/Marked to pull markdown content and pages via modified links to Markdown document.